alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 	- retrace your own activities (was this a breach or was this invited in by negligence)
 	- Reverse engineer
  - Patch and test the vulnerability
+ - Re-image and deploy effected machines
+ - Review damages and make sure all accounts and passwords are secured.

 ### Backup, Redundancy, Protection Protocols